kraanerk/bbtest/README.md

   ```

 Supported application arguments (optional):
+* 'nrOfGamesToRun'
+  * Default value is 1
+  * Valid value is at least 0
+* 'nrOfGamesToRunInParallel'
-* 'nrOfGamesToRun', default value is 1
+  * Default value is 1
-* 'nrOfGamesToRunInParallel', default value is 1
+  * Valid value is at least 1

 Example:
 ```console